Joint Optical-HI mock catalogues and prospects for upcoming HI surveys: Joint Mock Catalogues

 \item On the fine grid of the CM plane, this approach allowed us to establish the relations between the \HI mass of the galaxies and their optical properties.
 Once we have these relations, they can be applied to any joint optical-\HI mock survey after validation of the scheme. \end{itemize}

 Using the $\alpha.40$ sample, \citet{Saili} estimated the conditional \HI mass function (\HIMF) by dividing galaxies into different populations based on colour and magnitude cuts.
-In contrast, with the larger ALFALFA $100\%$ catalog, we first compute the \HIMF on a fine pixel-by-pixel basis across the colour–magnitude space, rather than relying on discrete colour–magnitude classification.
-In flux-limited surveys, sources with integrated flux $S_{\rm 21}$ are detected over a certain range of linewidths $ W_{50}$ as detection threshold scales as $\mathrm{S/N}\propto S_{\rm 21}/\sqrt{W_{50}}$.
+In contrast, using the larger ALFALFA $100\%$ catalogue, we compute the \HIMFs on a fine, pixel-by-pixel basis across the colour–magnitude space, rather than relying on discrete colour–magnitude classifications.
+This approach can connect the \HI properties to the optical properties of galaxies within the common volume of optical and \HI surveys (e.g., ALFALFA and SDSS in current work) and enable us to study their evolution.
+In flux-limited surveys, sources with integrated flux $S_{\rm 21}$ are detected over a certain range of line widths $ W_{50}$ as detection threshold scales as $\mathrm{S/N}\propto S_{\rm 21}/\sqrt{W_{50}}$.
 The completeness of the ALFALFA survey in the ${S_{\rm 21}-W_{50}}$ plane was quantified by \citet{Haynes_2011} using the galaxy sample itself.
 This completeness is described by a smooth function, $C(S_{\rm 21}W_{50})$, which characterises the survey sensitivity as a function of integrated flux and linewidth.
-As the A100–SDSS catalog is flux-limited, we apply the ALFALFA completeness cut to estimate the \HIMF.
+As the A100–SDSS catalogue is flux-limited, we apply the ALFALFA completeness cut to estimate the \HIMF.
 We use the following completeness cut derived by \citet{Ma2025},

-We estimated the global \HIMF for the A100-SDSS catalog without any optical cuts and validated it with that of \citet{Ma2025}.
+We estimated the global \HIMF for the A100-SDSS catalogue without any optical cuts and validated it with that of \citet{Ma2025}.
 Our \HIMF estimate is consistent with their result in the declination range $0^{\circ} < \text{Dec} < 30^{\circ}$, covering a sky area of $ 5649\,\text{deg}^2$.